 Tidal Marsh Overlook Trail Located behind the Visitor Contact Station, this accessible boardwalk offers visitors a chance to meander through a meadow to a photo blind overlooking the Chester River.
 In early morning, look for waterfowl and other water birds starting out their day in the pond.

 The Bayview/Butterfly Trail This universally-accessible trail extends through a grassland to a deck overlooking the Chesapeake Bay, complete with benches and free binocular viewers.
 The border of the trail has been planted with native plants to attract butterflies, particularly abundant during the summer.
 From the deck, the Chesapeake Bay Bridge and the Baltimore Key Bridge are visible on a clear day.
 Near the shore, stone structures constructed by the Army Corps of Engineers, known as “breakwaters,” prevent shoreline erosion.
 The trail continues through restored grassland and into the forest to an enclosed photo blind overlooking a pond.
-The frail then continues through the woods before turning back through a grassland to the parking lot.
+The trail then continues through the woods before turning back through a grassland to the parking lot.
 A gazebo located in the Bayscape Garden invites visitors to relax and enjoy the view!
 Be sure to visit the Bayscape Butterfly Garden.

 Visit the small county park at Ingleside or the public ramp at historic Bogle’s Wharf on the Chester River